a2rocket/testing/test.md

 <b>Purpose:</b> The registerDelegationAddress() function registers a new delegation Address.

 <b>Description:</b> The function takes six parameters: _collectionAddress, _delegationAddress, _expiryDate, _useCase, _allTokens and _tokenid.
-The _collectionAddress parameter is the address of the collection that the delegation will be registered.
+The _collectionAddress parameter is the address of the collection that the delegation address will be registered.
 The _delegationAddress parameter is the address to register.
 The _expiryDate parameter sets the expiry date of the delegation, after that date the delegation is not active.
 The _useCase parameter is the type of delegation to register.
-The _allTokens parameter can take two statuses (true/false), if true it registers the delegation for all collection tokens owned by the delegator, if false then it refers to a specific token that is set with the _tokenid parameter.
+The _allTokens parameter can take two statuses (true/false), if true it registers the delegation for all collection tokens owned by the delegator, if false then it refers to a specific token that is set on the _tokenid parameter.
 The _tokenid parameter is the ID of the token to register the delegation for.

 <b>Notes:</b>
-  * To register a delegation Address for all collections the value of _collectionAddress should be set to 0x8888888888888888888888888888888888888888.
+  * To register a delegation Address for all collections the value of parameter _collectionAddress should be set to 0x8888888888888888888888888888888888888888.
-  * To delegate to all tokens owned set the _allTokens parameter to true, otherwise, by setting it to false the delegation will refer only to the token id set in the _tokenid parameter
+  * To delegate for all tokens owned set the _allTokens parameter to true, otherwise, by setting _allTokens to false the delegation refers only to the token id set in the _tokenid parameter

 <!-- end of the list -->